-This proxy statement is furnished to our stockholders in connection with the solicitation of proxies by our Board of Directors for use at our annual meeting of stockholders to be held on April 30, 2019, at 8:30 a.m.
-Eastern Time, at the Bostonian Hotel, 26 North Street, Boston, Massachusetts 02109, for the following purposes:
+This proxy statement is furnished to our stockholders in connection with the solicitation of proxies by our Board of Directors for use at our annual meeting of stockholders to be held on April 28, 2020, at 8:30 a.m.
+Eastern Time.
+The meeting will be held via a live webcast available at www.meetingcenter.io/284357426, for the following purposes:

-- to elect seven directors to serve on our Board of Directors for a one-year term of office until the next annual meeting of stockholders, with each director to hold office until his or her successor is duly elected and qualified or until his or her earlier resignation or removal; - to ratify the appointment of Wolf & Company, P.C. as our independent registered public accounting firm for the fiscal year ending December 31, 2019; - to approve the 2016 Plan, as amended, to increase the number of authorized shares of our Common Stock issuable under the 2016 Plan from 450,000 to 900,000; and - · to transact such other business as may properly come before the annual meeting or any adjournment or postponement thereof.
+- to elect eight directors to serve on our Board of Directors for a one-year term of office until the next annual meeting of stockholders, with each director to hold office until his or her successor is duly elected and qualified or until his or her earlier resignation or removal; - to ratify the appointment of Wolf & Company, P.C. as our independent registered public accounting firm for the fiscal year ending December 31, 2020; - to approve the 2016 Plan, as further amended, to increase the number of authorized shares of our Common Stock issuable under the 2016 Plan from 900,000 to 1,900,000; and - · to transact such other business as may properly come before the annual meeting or any adjournment or postponement thereof.

-NASDAQ Listing and Intrexon Distribution
+NASDAQ Listing